top of page

 Italy - Day 6 : Lucca and Pisa

 It was only a short ride to the next village.
-At a supermarket we bought some fruit and yoghurts and got a super fresh pizza at the bakery next door.
+We bought some fruit and yogurts at a supermarket and got a super fresh pizza at the bakery next door.
 It was the best we had the entire vacation.
-Today we would cycle to Pisa and then look around there the rest of the day.
-The entire day we saw signs for Lucca as well.
+Today we would cycle to Pisa and then look around there for the rest of the day.
+The whole day we saw signs for Lucca as well.
 We rode over a small road through a hilly and green landscape.
-It wasn't how I had imaged Italy to be but still very pretty.
+It wasn't how I had imagined Italy to be, but still very pretty.
 All roads in Italy seem built in the same way.
-There was a big city, than a 40 km long road going gradually uphill and passing through small villages.
-At the highest point there would then be an average sized city, with then again a 40 km long road going down hill to a large city.
+There was a big city, then a 40 km long road going gradually uphill and passing through small villages.
+At the highest point, there would then be an average-sized city, with then again a 40 km long road going downhill to a large city.

-When we woke up it was still 90 km until Lucca, but every time we saw a traffic sign the distance would shrink more than what we had cycled.
-In a small village we passed a bar where the local elderly were drinking coffee.
-Often those type of bars were combined with a small store, those were called 'café alimentari'.
-We entered to buy some more donut peaches, our favourite stable this trip.
+When we woke up, it was still 90 km until Lucca, but every time we saw a traffic sign, the distance would shrink more than what we had cycled.
+In a small village, we passed a bar where the local elderly were drinking coffee.
+Often those types of bars were combined with a small store called 'café alimentari'.
+We entered to buy more donut peaches, our favorite stable this trip.
 An old overweight man came to help us, but he didn't really know how the cash register worked, because that was his wife's job.
-After we had payed he was completely out of breath.
+After we had paid, he was completely out of breath.
 Another man who spoke some English arrived to make a chat.

 We continued, mostly uphill, until we arrived at a small store.
 We got some milk and ham.
 During previous vacations we never drank milk, but I figured that would be good to do as it has a lot of calories and protein.
-This vacation we ate the healthiest of all vacations any way, because we ate much more fruit.
-We couldn't find a bench so decided to cycle on.
-In the next descent all the milk suddenly flew down over the street.
-Apparently I hadn't closed my panniers properly.
-Fortunately everything was still in one piece and we soon found a picnic spot.
-In France there are designated picnic areas with benches and a table almost every 10 meters, but in Italy they are very rare.
+This vacation, we ate the healthiest of all holidays because we ate much more fruit.
+We couldn't find a bench, so we decided to cycle on.
+In the subsequent descent, all the milk suddenly flew down over the street.
+I hadn't closed my panniers properly.
+Fortunately, everything was still in one piece, and we soon found a picnic spot.
+In France, there are designated picnic areas with benches and a table almost every 10 meters, but in Italy, they are scarce.
 We were almost at the highest point between this morning and arriving in Lucca.
-From now on we would be cycle on a large road.
+From then on, we would cycle on a large road.

 The Passo dei Carpinelli.